 - How much do you spend on corrective physiotherapy?

 I’m not claiming that weight training will avoid all of this, but investing time in the gym should save you money and keep you running.

-Insulin controls the amount of glucose in our bloodstream, but if we regularly produce a lot of insulin (e.g. through eating excessive sugary foods), we can become resistant to it and this can lead to type 2 diabetes.
+Insulin helps controls the amount of glucose in our bloodstream, but if we regularly produce a lot of insulin (e.g. through eating excessive sugary foods), we can become resistant to it and this can lead to type 2 diabetes.

-Any exercise that increases your breathing rate increases the number of free radicals in your body.
+Any exercise that increases your breathing rate also increases the number of free radicals in your body.
 Free radicals contribute to muscle fatigue and we rely on antioxidants (including vitamins A, C & E) to reduce them.
 Weight training has been shown to increase the number of antioxidants in the body, though the better trained you are, the better your body becomes at dealing with free radicals.